phrasal verb 'be in'

 Features of Using "be in"

-Separability:Inseparable Transitivity:Intransitive Level:A1 Particle:in
+Separability:Inseparable Transitivity:Intransitive Level:A1 Verb:be Particle:in

 “Be in” can mean physical presence (“at home”), popularity (“in fashion”), or participation (“involved”).
 It’s inseparable and very common in spoken English.
 Context determines which meaning applies.